Blinken dials Qin ahead of expected visit to Beijing; discusses ways to avoid 'miscalculation and conflict' | Law-Order

 He urged Washington to take concrete actions to implement the important consensus reached by the two heads of state at the G20 Summit in Bali in 2022 and honour the relevant commitments it has made.

-Blinken planned to visit Beijing reportedly this Sunday, which comes about a month following US President Joe Biden's remarks that he expected ties with China to improve "very shortly".
+Blinken's visit to Beijing reportedly this Sunday comes about a month following US President Joe Biden’s remarks that he expected ties with China to improve “very shortly”.

 Biden also allayed China’s concerns over US plans to decouple from the Chinese economy. ''We're not looking to decouple from China.
 We're looking to de-risk and diversify our relationship with China,'' Biden said during the G7 summit in Japan last month.